The course requirements are outlined on the following page: Program Info

 The student, in consultation with his/her major advisor, must complete a Plan of Study consisting of at least 30 semester hours.
 The Plan of Study must be submitted prior to the completion of 12 semester hours of graduate work.
 This document specifies the courses and options chosen by the student and must be approved by the student's M.S.
 Advisory Committee and the Chairman of the GSC.
 With M.S.
 Advisory Committee approval, this Plan of Study may be changed during the course of the student's graduate program.

-In order to insure that the graduate of the M.S. program will have acquired a sufficient breadth of knowledge in computer science, the following three courses or their equivalents are required if they were not previously taken as an undergraduate:
+In order to insure that the graduate of the M.S. program will have acquired a sufficient breadth of knowledge in computer science, the following three courses or their equivalents are required if they were not previously taken at the upper division as an undergraduate:

 The entrance requirements coupled with these three courses insure that the graduate of the M.S. program will have acquired a sufficient breadth of knowledge in computer science.
 Students who have had advanced undergraduate courses in these exact areas will not be allowed to take these courses for graduate credit, but instead are required to include other graduate level computer science courses in their Plan of Study.